code-lts/doctum/README.rst

 .. note::

     Always include a trailing comma for each entry you add to the index.
-Sami will take care of ensuring that trailing commas are handled properly.
+Doctum will take care of ensuring that trailing commas are handled properly.